 Along the hill, I saw only three other people – all students hanging outside the University of Urbino, smoking and chatting.
 On top were wonderful views of the rolling hills and mountains of Marche.

-The piazza was surrounded by wonderful buildings, unsullied by loud poster ads.
+The piazza was surrounded by fine buildings, unsullied by loud poster ads.
 Shops were few, only one sold postcards and souvenirs.
 Sitting down in a pleasantly busy cafe, I eavesdropped on people around me.
 From every table, I heard Italian.
 I was surrounded by local visitors, residents and students!

 The Duomo is from 1021 (and is built over a 6th century church) :